MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

         .. note::
             You must use a version of IAR Workbench for which the ``vee-memory-dump.mac`` script file is generated.

-            A script file generated for IAR8 will not work on IAR Workbench 9.x.x and vice versa.
+            A script file generated for IAR 8.x will not work on IAR Workbench 9.x and vice versa.

         In IAR Embedded Workbench: